-Payload Delivery: The payload is a fragile object with approximately 60 mm in diameter and weigh under 60 grams.
-The object could be a round or an oval shape.
-Judges will determine on the competition day.
+Payload Delivery I: The payload is a fragile object with approximately 60 mm in diameter and weighs under 60 grams (large size egg).
 The payload will be loaded onto the team's UAV before the mission begins.
 The platform of the 12 inch high payload delivery-light source tower will be colored red.
 In addition, the tower will be equipped with a matching high intensity LED ring and conically focused laser arranged to point vertically in the center of the platform.
+The tower platform will be framed and it will be 36 inches high.
 Once the pilot has navigated the UAV to a payload delivery platform, the small UAV must autonomously determine when to release the payload onto the platform.
 The fragile object must be released onto the red platform.
-The team will be awarded 400 points for successful payload delivery.
-A successful payload delivery entails there is absolutely no damage to the payload.
-If the payload is damaged no points will be awarded.
+The team will be awarded 200 points for successful payload delivery.
+A successful payload delivery requires that there is absolutely no damage to the payload.
+If the payload is damaged, no points will be awarded.